 Children with difficulty focusing or sitting still can benefit from breaks to run around the yard and bounce on a trampoline.
 A child with severe ADHD can be helped to focus during studies by doing them orally while he bounces on a mini trampoline.
 If he needs to be seated and is having a hard time concentrating he may do well to have play doh or silly putty or even a worry stone that can be kept in his pocket.

 We have become a culture that seems to elevate the idea of children being confined and still.
 Gone are the days of children leaping around cars sans carseat and bike riding through the neighborhood.
-I’m not suggesting we get rid of carseats or ban all video games since many kids and adults love video games even doing Counter-Strike: Global Offensive skin trading online, but we have to accept that our current societal choices bring consequences that wise parents will accommodate.
+I’m not suggesting we get rid of carseats or ban all video games, but we have to accept that our current societal choices bring consequences that wise parents will accommodate.
 The child who must spend hours driving in a carseat needs time before, during and after long trips to move his big muscles.
 For every hour that a child spends playing video games it is advisable to get them moving for at least an hour.
 The video game systems we have were hand-me-down gifts from friends but if I were going to purchase a system for our family it would be a Wii so that they are moving while playing!

 On the other end of this issue is the child who is overstimulated easily.
 Rather than pouring water they may prefer frequent baths of a comfortable temperature.
 Rather than rolling on a rough carpet they may prefer deep muscle massage with soothing lotion.
 If your child needs stimulation, provide it.
 If they need less stimulation, that can be provided as well.